How to Choose the Best Freezer for Your Home

 What If the Power Goes Out?

-Most manufacturers claim that their freezers can keep food adequately frozen for 24 hours with the power off, as long as the freezer remains unopened.
-But our tests simulating a prolonged power failure showed that some uprights allowed a relatively large increase in temperature after only 9 hours.
+Most manufacturers claim that their freezers can keep food adequately frozen for 24 hours with the power off, provided the freezer remains unopened.
+But our tests simulating a prolonged power failure showed that some uprights allowed a relatively significant increase in temperature after only 9 hours.

 Temperature Control

 Most of the freezers in our tests maintained a consistent temperature.
 Manual-defrost uprights were the exception.
-Without fans to circulate cold air, temperatures of on-the-door shelves were between 9° F and 19° F higher than in the rest of the freezer.
+Without fans to circulate cold air, temperatures on door shelves were 9° F to 19° F higher than in the rest of the freezer.

 Help Your Freezer Work Better

-Once you’ve gotten your freezer, you may want to give it a little help keeping its cool—and making food last longer.
+Once you’ve gotten your freezer, you may want to give it a little help to keep it cool—and make food last longer.
 Check out these simple tips from our experts:

 Save Energy